sem/Arduino-Lightsaber/README.md

 # Arduino Lightsaber
 This project is made to simulate a Light saber from Star Wars by using an Arduino Nano.
-This repository includes the Arduino code, the circuit and a pcb design
+This repository includes the Arduino code, the diagram and a pcb design

 ## Materials
 Materials that I used to make the Light saber: